forshaws/FraudTagger-Cardputer/README.md

 ![Alt Text](fraudtagger_m5cardputer.png)

+An application that uses M5Cardputer to interact with the FraudTagger 1bn Tojen Foundation Model API for scoring email usernames for traces of machine generation and fraudulence.
+This project includes code for managing Wi-Fi connectivity, Entering usernames with the keyboard, making API requests, and displaying scores on the M5Cardputer's screen.

 ## 🔐 API Usage & Fair Use

-FraudTagger is free to use under the MIT license for personal, educational, and prototyping purposes.
+M5Cardputer-FraudTagger is free to use under the MIT license for personal, educational, and prototyping purposes.

 The included Cardputer app connects to the hosted **FraudTagger API**, which is free to use for up to **10 email checks per day**.

-Beyond this, please [view the API plans](https://toridion.com/fraudtagger) or [contact us](https://toridion.com/contact) to license for commercial use.
+Beyond this, please [view the API plans](https://toridion.com/fraudtagger) for license details for commercial use.

 The source code may be modified and redistributed under the terms of the MIT license, but **abuse of the free API tier (e.g., bulk use, bypassing limits)** may result in access being restricted.